75 percent of drivers describe their driving skills and knowledge as ‘very good’ or ‘good’, but is this really the case?

 So how does your knowledge stack up, and would you pass your theory test again today?
 The pass rate is 43/50 – so ideally you want to be getting most of the questions right on Carwow’s taster test – click here to have a go.

-“The say practice makes perfect, and that’s certainly the case for the driving theory test.
+“The say practise makes perfect, and that’s certainly the case for the driving theory test.
 But I drive cars for a living and I still only got 80% of the answers right on this – so it isn’t easy!” said Mat Watson, Chief Content Officer at Carwow and presenter of the popular Carwow YouTube channel.

-“Those looking to get their license need to do as much as they can to prepare – reading the highway code, and doing practice tests to familiarise themselves with the rules of the road.
+“Those looking to get their licence need to do as much as they can to prepare – reading the highway code, and doing practice tests to familiarise themselves with the rules of the road.

 “And the practice and learning doesn’t stop when you get your license – it was interesting that respondents to our survey aged between 18 and 24 were most likely to consider themselves ‘bad’ drivers.
 Some of it is likely just to be experience on the roads rather than competency but if that is you, there’s no shame in taking further lessons and avoiding any situations where you don’t feel confident or safe on the roads.”